Multi-jackbolt tensioner: Hydro power

-Multi-jackbolt tensioners are used in several hydro applications, including turbine couplings, blade bolts, turbine wheel to shaft bolting, pelton turbine nozzles, servo piston nuts, bearing housings, and ball valves.
+Multi-jackbolt tensioners are used in several hydro applications, including turbine couplings, blade bolts, turbine wheel-to-shaft bolting, pelton turbine nozzles, servo piston nuts, bearing housings, and ball valves.
 Multi-jackbolt expansion bolts provide additional benefit for shaft couplings, because they generate both radial and axial forces, creating the interference fit necessary.
 MJTs can also easily achieve the high preloads required on Kaplan turbine crossheads and servo piston rods.

 Steam power

-In steam power plants, MJTs are used on boiler feed pump head and barrel casings, boiler circ pump main flanges, stop valves, control valves, turbine couplings, stay rods, manway doors, inlet flanges, and feedwater heaters.
+In steam power plants, MJTs are used on boiler feed-pump head and barrel casings, boiler circulation pump main flanges, stop valves, control valves, turbine couplings, stay rods, manway doors, inlet flanges, and feedwater heaters.
 MJTs can save a lot of time during scheduled downtime or maintenance because they require less time to install and remove than other bolting methods.

 Steel mill

-Multi-jackbolt tensioners have a number of uses in the Steel industry.
+Multi-jackbolt tensioners have a number of uses in the steel industry.
 Thrust collars can be used on rolling mills, which makes changing the rolls much easier than other methods, and frees up crane time because only hand tools are required.
 Other MJTs are used on mill motors, bearings, shaft mounts, anchor bolts, and slitter knives.